This article appeared in the March edition of Talk Business Magazine.

 What you don’t know is that the colleague who sent you the email got 100 emails overnight and is standing on a packed commuter train bashing out two-thumbed replies on his Blackberry while trying not to inhale the armpit of the man standing next to him.
 He’s annoyed.
 You’re annoyed.
 Your dialogue reflects it and the cycle of animosity continues.

 Ultimately business is about relationships and good relationships are founded on good communication.
 Let’s not allow another generation of time-poor business people to erode the importance of communication.
 It’s time to draw a line in the sand.
-Here’s some tips to bear in mind before smashing out that two-word email with your thumbs.

 Take your time

 There are too many distractions at work these days but how you communicate is crucial.
 Think about how you want a conversation to develop and write your emails accordingly.
-This relationship is important so give it the time it deserves.
+This relationship is important

 We don’t answer a phone call by saying the name of the person who is calling so why do we do it when we email?
 Use a friendly salutation and remember your manners.
 Your parents will be proud of you.